Tackle.io

 • Partner Development Manager (PDM): Serves as the go-to AWS representative.
 For example, the PDM works with the partner’s AWS alliance lead to establish go-to-market programs and business development programs.

-• Partner Success Manager (PSM): Drives adoption of System Integrators, Channel Partners, and ISVs with customers.
+• Partner Success Manager (PSM): Drives adoption of ISV software in collaboration with the AWS ecosystem.

 • AWS Marketplace Customer Advisor: Drives AWS Marketplace adoption for AWS customers and sellers.